Guides

 • Adjust the frame rate and output size

-• Preview the result before you save it
+• Preview the result before saving it

 1. Open the feature